-Subnational regions within developing countries are often defined by dense central cities surrounded by underdeveloped hinterlands.14 Large cities in many African countries, for example, tend to be highly congested relative to overall levels of infrastructure, industry, and economic opportunity (Lall et al. 2017), while Africa's secondary cities tend to be isolated from world markets (Gollin et al. 2016).15 The Dar es Salaam administrative region, for example, was home to 8% of the Tanzanian population and 53% of manufacturing value-added in 2002 (Storeygard 2016).
+Subnational regions within developing countries are often defined by dense central cities surrounded by underdeveloped hinterlands.
+Large cities in many African countries, for example, tend to be highly congested relative to overall levels of infrastructure, industry, and economic opportunity (Lall et al. 2017), while Africa's secondary cities tend to be isolated from world markets (Gollin et al. 2016).
+The Dar es Salaam administrative region, for example, was home to 8% of the Tanzanian population and 53% of manufacturing value-added in 2002 (Storeygard 2016).
 This concentration is in part due to historical legacies.
-Colonial-era investments were highly localized in many developing countries, setting in motion powerful forces of economic agglomeration and creating spatial inequalities that have persisted over long periods of time (Bonfatti and Poelhekke 2017, Roessler et al. 2018).
-Regardless of its origin, a high concentration of
+Colonial-era investments were highly localized in many developing countries, setting in motion powerful forces of economic agglomeration

-14As Baum-Snow et al. (2017) point out, the urban distribution of economic activity in many developing countries today largely resembles that of early 20th century America, in which industry was initially overwhelmingly concentrated in urban centers.
+&lt;sup>13As Baum-Snow et al. (2017) point out, the urban distribution of economic activity in many developing countries today largely resembles that of early 20th century America, in which industry was initially overwhelmingly concentrated in urban centers.
 At the same time, the historical development of coastal urban areas in many developing countries occurred under different conditions than those of many developed countries.
 In particular, coastal cities emerged in part to take advantage of comparative trading advantages for manufacturers (Henderson et al. 2018).

-15Moreover, individuals often have fewer alternatives to public transportation in developing countries.
+&lt;sup>14What is more, individuals often have fewer alternatives to public transportation in developing countries.
 For instance, per capita automobile usage is especially low in Sub-Saharan Africa.
 Many city dwellers use the minibus or walk to work in absence of alternatives (Lall et al. 2017).
-When individuals have fewer private transportation options, the effect of public transportation infrastructure may be particularly pronounced since ex ante commuting costs will be relatively high (Glaeser and Kahn 2004, Duranton and Puga 2015).
+When individuals have fewer private transportation options, the effect of public transportation infrastructure may be particularly pronounced since ex ante commuting costs will be relatively high (Glaeser and Kahn 2004, Duranton and Puga 2015, Zárate 2020).

-people and economic activity in primate cities is often considered to be far from optimal (see, for example, Ades and Glaeser 1995).
+and creating spatial inequalities that have persisted over long periods of time (Bonfatti and Poelhekke 2017, Roessler et al. 2018).
+Regardless of its origin, a high concentration of people and economic activity in primate cities is often considered to be suboptimal (see, for example, Ades and Glaeser 1995).
 In our empirical setting, high levels of urban congestion in developing economies represent a powerful latent force for spatial dispersion as new transportation options become available.